CameronJRAllan/eTree-Browser/README.md

 First year project supervised by Sean Bechhofer, as part of COMP34100, and centered on meta-data for live music.

 ## Getting Started
+I recommend using pip to automatically install any dependencies required by the application.

 ### Prerequisites
 [Python 3](https://www.python.org/download/releases/3.0/)

-Python package dependencies:
+### Python package dependencies:
 PyQt5
 geopy
 SPARQLWrapper
 pyaudio
 qtawesome
 matplotlib

 ### Running the program
 Clone the master branch, and within the directory: